diarmidmackenzie/tetris-engine/README.md

 - tutorial: Defaults to false.
 Set to true if you want to use the game engine to build a tutorial on how to play.
 When this is set, shapes do not fall by default (unless explicitly dropped), and new shapes are not generated automatically - instead a "nextStep" event is emitted to a configurable entity, which can control what happens next.
 - tutorialentity: Only used when "tutorial" is set to true.
 A selector for the entity on which the "nextStep" event should be emitted, as per previous property.

-The game is started, or restarted, by generating the event "start" on the entity on which tetrisgame is configured.
+The game is started, or restarted, by generating the event "start" on the entity on which blocksgame is configured.
 This can be set in HTML using the latest key-bindings.js (see above), for example by setting this property, which sets the Backspace Key, and A button controller on the right hand, to start controls.

 ```
 key-bindings="debug:true;bindings:Backspace=start,#rhand.abuttondown=start"